timothepoznanski/listeem/README.md

 7. **Connect to the application:**

-    Connect with login `listeem` and password `listeem`
+    Connect with default password `listeem` or the password you provided in the .env file.

-NOTE : Working on possibility to change create its own user and password to connect.
-Not yet done.

 ## Contributing